 As you enter your 50s and beyond, your sleep patterns continue to evolve.
 The most significant change observed is a shift in sleep architecture, characterized by a decline in deep sleep and REM sleep.
 You might have more fragmented sleep, waking up more often during the night and struggling to fall back asleep.
 This reduces your sleep efficiency, a key contributor to your sleep quality.

 Hormonal changes, like those experienced during menopause for women, can contribute to this.
 Hot flashes or night sweats can cause you to wake up often and feel tired come morning time.
 Having poor quality nighttime sleep contributes to the high prevalence of daytime naps taken by older adults.

 Your joints become stiffer and less flexible as you hit your 60s, which can make it uncomfortable to complete your daily tasks and to sleep.
 This can lead you to spend more time indoors, which has a knock-on effect on your circadian rhythm.
 Without sufficient sunlight, your circadian rhythm becomes desynchronized, which further reduces sleep quality.

 LEARN MORE: 5 Ways to Upgrade Your Sleep Hygiene

 Things to Keep in Mind

-Your rhythm is always changing–stay up to date.
-Wearables like Oura allow you to discover your chronotype and determine whether or not your lifestyle aligns with your body’s needs.
+How and when you sleep can change over time.
+This can be mediated by changing hormone levels, lifestyle commitments, and your daily routine.
+Using Oura, you can discover your chronotype and determine whether or not your habits align with your body’s needs.
 By understanding what forces your circadian rhythm out of alignment, you can adjust your actions to keep your internal clock running smoothly.

-Whether it’s a new job, an addition to the family, or retirement, ensure that you take the time to discover and listen to your internal rhythms.
+Whether it’s a new job, an addition to the family, or retirement, Oura can help ensure that you’re getting enough sleep to enjoy it all.